-As featured on BBC Gloucestershire and Amazon Music’s ‘Best New Bands’ list, Neptune Rain take their name from the theory that on our solar system’s most distant planet, it can rain diamonds - a metaphor the band find fitting for their message that even when the world is at its darkest, hope can still be found.
+As featured on Total Rock, BBC Gloucestershire and Amazon Music’s ‘Best New Bands’ list, Neptune Rain take their name from the theory that on our solar system’s most distant planet, it can rain diamonds - a metaphor the band find fitting for their message that even when the world is at its darkest, hope can still be found.

 Hailing from Cheltenham, and having launched to the world during the first lockdown of 2020 with a series of entertaining socially distanced videos, the release of debut singles ‘If That Was Love’ and ‘All Pain No Gain’ in July and September have established the band’s identity and sound - a fusion of hard-hitting drums, distorted guitars, soaring synths, and powerful rapped and sung vocals.
 With a clear dynamic of light and shade in their writing style, the darker punk and metal influences on their sound are evident, but the end products are a unique culmination of pain and hope expressed in a style that is unmistakably contemporary and undeniably their own.

 The release of their debut EP ‘Chaos & Light’ on 20th November 2020 has only helped to further establish Neptune Rain as a firm contender in the ‘Ones to Watch for 2021’ lists.
 Whatever the future holds for both the music industry and wider world, Neptune Rain will be there, bringing the energy and the anthems, the dreams and the creativity.